adblockplus/adblockplussbrowser/README.md

 #### Manual update/force refresh update now
 When the user is using the _Update now_ feature, **all** the _Subscriptions_ are downloaded, even if the user already has a fresh version of any of them.

-#### Periodic updates (automatic updates)
-The `UpdateSubscriptionsWorker` is scheduled to run at "no less than 6 hours" intervals.
-The system can delay the worker based on Connectivity criteria, battery status, etc.

-When doing a periodic update, each active _Subscription_ is checked for expiration based on the current connection type:
-- on **unmetered** connections (Wifi) if the last successful download occurred more than 24 hours ago or the file doesn't exist on the filesystem, it is considered **expired**;
-- on **metered** connections (3g/4g/5g) if the last successful download occurred more than 3 days ago or the file doesn't exist on the filesystem, it is considered **expired**;
-- if the _Subscription_ is expired a new version is downloaded (respecting `If-Modified-Since` and `If-None-Match` headers);
-- if the _Subscription_ is not expired and the file still exists then the current file is used.

 #### Configurations changes
 When the user adds or removes a _Subscription_, adds/removes domains to the allow/block lists, or changes the Acceptable Ads setting, a new `UpdateSubscriptionsWorker` is fired to run immediately.
 Configuration changes are debounced by 500ms, so if the user quickly changes more than one setting, they will be combined in just one worker.
 Otherwise, a new worker will be enqueued for each setting change.